willismax/willismax/README.md

 ### 👋 Hi there, I'm Willis.

-- 🧑 Training institution administrator and part-time lecturer
+- 🧑 Training institution administrator and Tech lecturer
 - 👨‍💻 Code enthusiast
 - 🌱 Keep learning by sharing , hoping to learn unlimited possibilities in a limited time.